UniconSoftware/shim-review/README.md

 ### Is upstream commit [75b0cea7bf307f362057cc778efe89af4c615354 "ACPI: configfs: Disallow loading ACPI tables when locked down"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=75b0cea7bf307f362057cc778efe89af4c615354) applied?
 ### Is upstream commit [eadb2f47a3ced5c64b23b90fd2a3463f63726066 "lockdown: also lock down previous kgdb use"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=eadb2f47a3ced5c64b23b90fd2a3463f63726066) applied?
 *******************************************************************************
-We follow the stable Linux kernel series, currently on 6.1.x.
+We follow the stable Linux kernel series, currently on 6.1.y and 6.6.y.
 These commits are included there.

 *******************************************************************************
 ### Do you build your signed kernel with additional local patches?
 What do they do?